andrejewski/raj-spa/README.md

 Yes, Raj SPA is unaware of any particular URL-based routing.
 You can define a "headless" router that emits routes you pick.

 #### Server-side rendering?
-If you are using React, the `raj/react` bindings return a React Component that works with [`ReactDOMServer`](https://facebook.github.io/react/docs/react-dom-server.html) to get started.
+If you are using React, the `raj-react` bindings return a React Component that works with [`ReactDOMServer`](https://facebook.github.io/react/docs/react-dom-server.html) to get started.

 More advanced/experimental strategies exist to increase performance and content delivery, but I won't give advice until I try them out myself.